keutmann/twitter-clone-gundb/README.md

 # Twitter Clone Based on Gun DB

-Twitter Clone based on the Gun DB as backend storage and network distribution.
+This Twitter Clone is using the Gun DB as backend storage and network distribution.
-The intention is to demo a Trust-based discussion forum.
+The intention is to demo a decentralized peer-to-peer single-room discussion forum.
+The governance model leverage a Trust-based system for managing content on a server from a subjective view.
+The combination of Gun DB and Trust governance allows the Twitter Clone to function effectively with a high number of users in a single room.

 # Install